allandck123/C-/README.md

 # C-
-All of my learning proccess.
+All of my C++ learning process.
+You can use it, but please refrain from copying it all.
+Try to use your brain :)